bradgrantham/rosa/api/application-development.md

 Not sure about: C++ locking

 ## System functionality

 Call `RoDoHousekeeping()` frequently, more than 10 times a second.
 It's okay to run it after every `RoPollEvent()` call.

+## Timing

+Rosa apps can use C++ `std::chrono` as well as `gettimeofday`.
+Rosa's API includes a pair of convenience functions: `RoDelayMillis()` blocks for a specified number of milliseconds, and `RoGetMillis()` returns the number of milliseconds since system startup.
+(The number of millis since startup will wrap around and need special handling if the system runs for more than 49 days.)

 ## Video

 Video modes in Rosa are implemented as functions that fill NTSC sample buffers.
-Rosa's kernel wraps the sample buffers with sync and blank and optional colorburst signals to provide an NTSC video signal.  `RoTextMode()` initializes a low-res text mode The existing `apple2e` and `coleco` apps demonstrate custom video modes.
+Rosa's kernel wraps the sample buffers with sync and blank and optional colorburst signals to provide an NTSC video signal.
+Currently 64KB are reserved for video memory.
+See the use of `RoNTSCSetMode()`by `RoTextMode()` in`text-mode.cpp` for a low-res text mode and the existing `apple2e` and `coleco` apps for custom video modes.

 ## Audio

 Call `RoAudioGetSamplingInfo() `to get the audio sampling rate and the number of bytes of stereo unsigned 8-bit samples that are preferred in a single audio buffer update.
 That is to say, each audio sample is left then right audio samples in one byte each, from 0 to 255.

 ## Events (keyboard, mouse, joystick)

-Query keyboard events with `RoEventPoll`().
+Query keyboard events with `RoEventPoll()`.

 Keyboard events are key press and release values including modifier keys.
 The existing `apple2e` and `coleco` apps demonstrate how to combine modifier keys and pressed to provide application-specific keyboard data.